 A subcontractor agreement protects you from taking on liability for subcontractors you hire for your projects.

-The contract will vary depending on the nature of your work agreement and industry, but should cover elements such as:
+The contract will vary depending on the nature of your self employment work agreement and industry, but should cover elements such as:

-- Project details: This covers details such as the project duration, timeline and scope of work.
+- Project details: This covers information such as the project duration, timeline and scope of work.

 - Communication protocols